 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Neither CDA's Investment Policy nor the Resolution requires investment agreements or deposits to be collateralized.
 CDA's Investment Policy places no limit on the amount that CDA may invest in any one issuer or counterparty.
 According to the Resolution and CDA's Investment Policy, securities must be at a rating no lower than the rating on the bonds or, if an investment maintains only a short-term rating, a rating not less than F1/P-1; and financial institutions who are a counterparty to CDA in investment agreements must be rated at least comparable to the existing rating on CDA bonds unless counterparty ratings lower than the bond ratings are permitted and do not affect the ratings on the bonds.
-In addition, certain investment and repurchase agreements require counterparty ratings no less than the ratings on the Fund's bonds.
+In addition, certain investment and repurchase agreements require counterparty ratings no less than the ratings on the bonds.
+As of June 30, 2022 and 2021, all counterparty ratings were at least equal to the ratings on the Fund's bonds.
 The ratings on Residential Revenue Bonds as of June 30, 2022 and 2021 were Aa1 by Moody's Investors Service and AA by Fitch Ratings.
 The following tables provide credit quality rating information for the investment portfolio and individual issuers if they represent 5% or more of total investments in accordance with accounting guidance issued by GASB.